 He shivered as the chill crept deeper.
 ‘Is there somewhere a bit warmer?’

 Fleur’s fingers left his arm and her wand appeared.
 Warmth settled over Harry like he’d been wrapped in a blanket.

 ‘We have magic, Harry,’ she said.
 ‘We don’t need to endure the cold.’

 He huffed out a cloud of steam and watched the first few flakes of snow drift down around them.
 ‘I liked Crete more.’

-She laughed and strode through the snow toward the small building in just her blue dress and her boots.
-Snowflakes caught in her silver-blonde hair and melted atop her charcoal beret; a faint, pink flush coloured her cheeks as her breath misted about her lips.
+She laughed and strode through the snow toward the small building, holding her blue dress up above the top of her boots with one hand.
+Snowflakes caught in her silver-blonde hair and melted atop her charcoal beret, a faint, pink flush colouring her cheeks as her breath misted about her lips.

 Doesn’t she feel cold?
 Harry stumbled after her, unable to tear his eyes off her smile.
 That dress is as thin as my t-shirt.